 "Control" shall include the right to appoint majority of the directors or to control the management or policy decisions including by virtue of their shareholding or management rights or shareholders agreements or voting agreements.
-For partnership firm "control" shall include the right to control the management or policy decision.

-- (b) Where the customer is a partnership firm, the BO is the natural person(s), who, whether acting alone or together, or through one or more juridical person, has/have ownership off entitlement to more than 10per cent of capital or profits of the partnership or who exercises control through other means. - (c) Where the customer is an Unincorporated Association or Body of Individuals, the BO is the natural person(s), who, whether acting alone or together, or through one or more juridical person, has/have ownership off entitlement to more than 15 percent of the property or capital or profits of the Unincorporated Association or Body of Individuals.
+- (b) Where the customer is a partnership firm, the BO is the natural person(s), who, whether acting alone or together, or through one or more juridical person, has/have ownership off entitlement to more than 15per cent of capital or profits of the partnership. - (c) Where the customer is an Unincorporated Association or Body of Individuals, the BO is the natural person(s), who, whether acting alone or together, or through one or more juridical person, has/have ownership off entitlement to more than 15 percent of the property or capital or profits of the Unincorporated Association or Body of Individuals.